App action

 as the trigger you want to start your automation with.

-you can click Save
+you can click Save,

-and your automation is created.
+and your automation will be created.

 Defining Fields